Inria-Empenn/lesion-segmentation-challenge-miccai21/example_method/README.md

 - Change the paths in `example_invocation.json` to reflect your data paths
 - Find the tool to get its zenodo.ID: `bosh search MSSeg`
-- Execute the tool: `bosh exec launch -v /path/to/data/:/path/to/data/ zenodo.4769886 example_invocation.json`
+- Execute the tool: `bosh exec launch -v /path/to/data/:/path/to/data/ zenodo.4769886 example_invocation.json`, the -v option enables to mount a volume in the container.